 The station had a Mr.G convenience store and Nicole planned to hitchhike from there to a music festival in Smithers to see her sister.
 At about 2:50 p.m. a witness saw a woman matching Nicole’s description walk towards a yellow/orange-coloured car.

 It is important to note that no one actually saw her get into the vehicle.

 The driver is described as a Caucasian man, between 20 and 35 years old.
 He was wearing a short-sleeved white T-shirt.

-When she went missing, Nicole was carrying two bags, one being a green shoulder bag with a blue patch and an orange dragon on it.
-She was also carrying a black and purple backpack from Mountain Equipment Co-op.
+When she went missing, Nicole was carrying a green shoulder bag with a blue patch and an orange dragon on it.
+She was also carrying a black-and-purple backpack from Mountain Equipment Co-op.